Set It Off (Young Gunz song)

-"Set It Off" is a song by American hip hop duo Young Gunz, released in May 2005, as the lead single from their second studio album Brothers from Another.
-The song features vocals and production from American musician Swizz Beatz.
+"Set It Off" is a song by American hip-hop duo Young Gunz, released in May 2005, as the lead single from their second studio album Brothers from Another.
+The song features vocals and production from Swizz Beatz.
 The song's music video, which was directed by Ben Mor, contains a portion of the single's B-side, titled "Tonite", towards the end of the video.
 The single peaked at number 52 on the Billboard Hot R&B/Hip-Hop Songs chart.